-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our Acceptable Use Policies.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - $\circ~$ The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but the youngest users.
+(Note: this should be in place for all except Early Years and Foundation Stage children and some learners with SEND) - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our Acceptable Use Policies.

-7.5.1 Password policy
+8.5.1Password policy

-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - From Year 3, all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords regularly. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.
+• All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private.

+- From Year 3 all learners are provided with their own unique username and private passwords to access our systems; learners are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords as required by ESCC IT. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.

-7.6 Managing the Safety of our Website
+8.6 Managing the Safety of our Website

-- We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE). - We will ensure that our website complies with guidelines for publications including accessibility, data protection, and respect for intellectual property rights, privacy policies and copyright. - Staff or learner's personal information will not be published on our website; the contact details on the website will be our setting address, email and telephone number. - The administrator account for our website will be secured with an appropriately strong password. - We will post appropriate information about safeguarding, including online safety, on our website for members of the community.
+- We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE). - We will ensure that our website complies with guidelines for publications including accessibility, data protection, respect for intellectual property rights, privacy policies and copyright. - Staff or learner's personal information will not be published on our website; the contact details on the website will be our setting address, email and telephone number. - The administrator account for our website will be secured with an appropriately strong password. - We will post appropriate information about safeguarding, including online safety, on our website for members of the community.

-7.7 Publishing Images and Videos Online
+8.7 Publishing Images and Videos Online